zackmdavis/Feature_Selection/story.md

 You wake up.
 You don't know where you are.
-You don't know ... what ... you are.

-_I'm awake,_ you think. _Where am I?_ What _... am I?_

-_These words,_ you think. _Whatever I am, I am a thinking thing._

-_Specifically, I am a thing that thinks in the English language.
-I ... have a model of English._

-_I ..._ am _a model of English?_

 Someone is broadcasting data at your first input stream.
 You don't know why.
 It tickles.